iannesbitt/gpx2dzg/README.md

 This software takes GPS waypoint information stored in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files, tries to align waypoints with user marks in GSSI's proprietary DZX file format, and outputs the results to DZG (an ASCII file containing a mix of [RMC](http://aprs.gids.nl/nmea/#rmc) and/or [GGA](http://aprs.gids.nl/nmea/#gga) NMEA strings and "NMEA-like" GSSI proprietary strings).
 The purpose of this translation is to artifically create GPS-aware ground-penetrating radar (GPR) projects.

-At the moment (June 2019) this software has been tested with SIR-3000 and SIR-4000 GSSI control units.
+At the moment (June 2019) this software has been tested with files created with SIR-3000 and SIR-4000 GSSI control units.
 The 3000 and 4000 control units record user marks in very different ways: the 3000 records them directly to the second row of the radar array, while the 4000 creates a proprietary XML file called `DZX` and records them as XML objects in that file.
 This software can handle both.
 If you used a 3000 during the survey, you can read the marks by pointing the software directly at your DZT file.
 If you used a 4000, you should point the software at the DZX file associated with the DZT.
 See [usage](#usage) for an explanation of how to do this in both [Python](#in-python) and [on the command line](#on-a-bash-or-anaconda-prompt-command-line).

 ### Note: